paulknewton/pi-tank-watcher/README.md

 I was so impressed by the libraries in python than I wrote it up in a separate page [here](GRAPHS.md).

+## Connecting an external sump pump
+The Pi monitors the sump pump under my house, as it switches on and off and fills the rainwater tank.
+This is described here.

 That's about it!
 Now you are good to go!
 Check your water levels.
 Use water responsibly.